Genuinely Multipartite Entanglement vias Shallow Quantum Circuits: Abstract

 \section{Abstract}

 Multipartite entanglement is of important resources for quantum communication and quantum computation.
-Our goal in this paper is to characterize general multipartite entanglement according to quantum biseparable channels.
-We firstly prove a no-go result for fully genuinely multipartite entanglement on finite-dimensional spaces with the biseparable channel model.
-We further propose a semi-device-independent entanglement model depending on the connection ability in quantum circuit.
-This implies a complete hierarchy of genuinely multipartite entanglements.
-It also provides a completely different multipartite nonlocality from quantum network entanglements.
-These results show new insights for multipartite entanglement, quantum network, and measurement-based quantum computation.
+Our goal in this paper is to characterize general multipartite entangled states according to shallow quantum circuits.
+We firstly prove any genuinely multipartite entanglement on finite-dimensional spaces can be generated by using 2-layer shallow quantum circuit consisting of two biseparable quantum channels, which the smallest nontrivial circuit depth in the shallow quantum circuit model.
+We further propose a semi-device-independent entanglement model depending on the local connection ability in the second layer of quantum circuits.
+This implies a complete hierarchy of distinguishing genuinely multipartite entangled states.
+It shows a completely different multipartite nonlocality from the quantum network entanglement.
+These results show new insights for the multipartite entanglement, quantum network, and measurement-based quantum computation.